jlmcdonnell/LogTask/README.md

 - Task implemented as per requirements below with minimal emphasis on design / UX.
 - [Orbit MVI](https://github.com/orbit-mvi/orbit-mvi) used for ViewModel MVI implementation.
 - Jetpack Compose could be used to simplify building of UI and to remove DataBinding.
 To follow the requirements I have not included Compose in this project.
+- Tested on a Fairphone 4 device running Android 12, and an Android 10 emulator.

 ## Requirements